Councilmember Will Jawando is an attorney, activist, and community leader with a lifelong dedication to public service.

 Will was elected and sworn-in as an at-large Montgomery County councilmember in December 2018 with the support of a diverse coalition from across the county.

 Will’s platform was based on what he calls The MOCO Promise, something he believes all Montgomery County residents are entitled to: A safe, vibrant and inclusive community, with great schools and a strong economy.
 Understanding that not everyone shares in the promise of Montgomery County, Will is committed to fighting to keep the promise for all residents.

 It’s Will’s family and friends that keep him grounded and focused on what’s most important in life.
-A devoted husband and father of three beautiful girls, his family is his greatest achievement.
-He and his wife Michele work together to create a loving and safe environment for their children, and won’t rest until Americans everywhere, can have the same.
+A devoted husband and father of four beautiful children, his family is his greatest achievement.
+He and his wife Michele work together to create a loving and safe environment for their children, and won’t rest until Americans everywhere can have the same.

 Ready to Join the Movement?

 Make a donation today.

 I am working for you every day.
 I'd love to hear about what's important to you.